SFDO-Tooling/CumulusCI/docs/dev.md

 ## List and Retrieve Options

-When developing in an org, the changes you\'re most interested in are sometimes mixed with other changes that aren\'t relevant to what you\'re doing.
+When developing in an org, the changes you're most interested in are sometimes mixed with other changes that aren't relevant to what you're doing.

-For example, changing metadata like Custom Objects and Custom Fields often results in changes to Page Layouts and Profiles that you don\'t wish to review or retrieve.
+For example, changing metadata like Custom Objects and Custom Fields often results in changes to Page Layouts and Profiles that you don't wish to review or retrieve.

-It\'s a common workflow in CumulusCI to use the `list_changes` task, combined with the options featured in this subsection, to narrow the scope of changes in the org to the exact elements you desire to retrieve in your project.
+It's a common workflow in CumulusCI to use the `list_changes` task, combined with the options featured in this subsection, to narrow the scope of changes in the org to the exact elements you desire to retrieve in your project.
 When the correct set of metadata is listed, run the